notfartdev/zoidcash/MOONWARE_OS_CONCEPT.md

 ## 🎯 Our Mission

 We believe privacy is not a privilege but a right.
-Moonware OS exists to restore digital freedom by building privacy, anonymity, and control into Solana.
+Zoidcash exists to restore digital freedom by building privacy, anonymity, and control into Solana.
 Our tools let you transact, communicate, and build without exposure or surveillance.

-Moonware OS is for anyone who values autonomy, security, and choice.
+Zoidcash is for anyone who values autonomy, security, and choice.
 We are creating a world where people can use public blockchains without giving up privacy.

 ---

 ## 🏗️ What We Are Building

-Moonware OS is built as a set of independent yet connected modules.
+Zoidcash is built as a set of independent yet connected modules.
 Each one brings a layer of privacy to the Solana ecosystem:

-- **MOONOS** – a secure environment that hides device and user identifiers.
+- **ZOID OS** – a secure environment that hides device and user identifiers.
 - **TX SHADOWNET** – a transaction network that scrambles routes and origins.
 - **ID OBFUSCATION** – one-time identities for unlinkable actions.
-- **DARKRELAY MESSAGING** – encrypted peer-to-peer messaging.
-- **MOONPAY** – private pay links for anonymous payments.
+- **ZOIDPAY** – private pay links for anonymous payments.
-- **MOONROUTE** – a stealth swap system for private DeFi transactions.
+- **ZOIDROUTE** – a stealth swap system for private DeFi transactions.
-- **MOONMASK** – identity shield that protects how users appear across all modules.
+- **ZOIDMASK** – identity shield that protects how users appear across all modules.

-Together, these systems create the Moonware OS privacy stack.
+Together, these systems create the Zoidcash privacy stack.
 You can use them individually or as one integrated privacy layer.

 ---

 ## 🔒 Privacy by Design

-Moonware OS is powered by modern cryptography:
+Zoidcash is powered by modern cryptography:

 - **Stealth Addresses** make each payment unlinkable.
 - **HPKE** encrypts messages from sender to receiver.